daniel-perez-lozano/AWS-Architecture/security_requirements.md

 - Follow the principle of least privileged
 - TLS is required in all services with a minimum version of 1.2 (1.3 preferrly)
 - Data at rest should be encrupted using KMS for managed key encryption.
-- Guarduty shoud be enabled
+- Guarduty shoud be enabled on all resources
 - There shoud be a Disaster recovery plan in place with a established RTO and RPO
 ## Service specific Security Requirements
 ### Autoescale groups